agentydragon/anki-utils/src/models/permuted_cloze/README.md

 The Permuted Cloze basically does this automatically.
-If you create a Permuted Cloze note with the same content, it will generate the same 2 cards as a normal Cloze note type, but when you review the cards, the order of the items in the list will be randomized.
+If you create a Permuted Cloze note with the same content, it will generate the same 2 cards as a normal Cloze note type, but when you review the cards, the order of the items in the list will be randomized (with a new permutation every day).
 I hope that should make it somewhat harder for your brain to memorize the "card cues" instead of the info you're trying to teach it.

 ## Fields